Husbands Bosworth

 Husbands Bosworth is a large crossroads village in South Leicestershire on the A5199 road from Leicester city to Northampton and the A4304 road from Junction 20 of the M1 motorway to Market Harborough.
 The population of the village was 1,027 at the 2011 census.

-John Cook, Solicitor General and later the prosecutor in the trial of Charles I, was baptised here on 18 September 1608 in All Saints' church.

 To the north of the village the Grand Union Canal passes through a 1166 yd tunnel that bears the name of the village.
 The River Welland passes one mile to the south-east, very close to its source.
 The River Avon also passes close by, two miles to the south-west.
 On the southern boundary of the village is a thriving allotment site, immediately adjacent to the village's cemetery.

 The nearest railway station is Market Harborough.

+On 18 September 1608 in All Saints' church John Cook was baptised.
+He later became Solicitor General and later was the prosecutor in the trial of Charles I.

-Husbands Bosworth has long been a historic centre for the Catholic Faith.
+Husbands Bosworth is a centre for the Catholic Faith.
 Since the Reformation, Mass has been celebrated at Bosworth Hall.
-In the 1870s St Mary’s Church was built to serve local Catholics.
+In the 1870s St Mary's Church was built to serve local Catholics.
 Today the church is served by the Personal Ordinariate of Our Lady of Walsingham.
 The Ordinariate allows former Anglicans to enter into the Catholic Church whilst retaining some of their traditions and style of worship.
-Sunday Mass is at 11am and there is also a midweek program of worship.
+Sunday Mass is at 10am and there is also a midweek program of worship.